 Total War: Warhammer II – The Warden & The Paunch DLC: Is it worth it?

 Total War: Warhammer II‘s campaigns are still a breeze thanks to the optimization patch that greatly improved turn times.
 There were, however, a few issues with regards to clicking on armies or stances on the campaign map since, at times, the controls were a bit unresponsive.
+Additionally, it seems “gambling” your starting Winds of Magic amount prior to deploying your forces only refreshes the same value.

 As for how units performed in battles, I found both Eltharion’s and Imrik’s capabilities quite superb.
 They were easy to get used to, and their units packed quite a punch.
 Unfortunately, there were a few problems I had with Eltharion’s Warden’s Cage ability.